Local page

 As teams grow from five people to ten or fifteen, the way work gets coordinated often has not caught up yet.

 None of these problems mean a team is failing.
-They are normal growing pains for founder-led organizations.
+They are normal growing pains for owner-led organizations.

 What operations consulting actually means